Xinglab/SQUID/README.md

-## CARIE: Computational Analysis of Retained Intron Events
+## SQUID: Stringent Quantitation of Unspliced Intron by Deep-sequencing

 Requirements
 ------------